Rehabilitation and the leg prosthesis

 Rehabilitation after the leg amputation

-The goal of rehabilitation is to optimally prepare you for life with your prosthesis.
-First, this includes regaining your strength, endurance and coordination through targeted physiotherapy.
-In addition, special gait training teaches you how to use your prosthesis.
+The goal of rehabilitation is to optimally prepare you for life with your prosthetic leg.
+First, this includes regaining your strength, endurance, and coordination through targeted physiotherapy.
+In addition, special gait training teaches you how to use your prosthetic.

 The basic functioning of the knee joint also plays a major role in gait training for transfemoral amputees.
-For this reason, the training and education programme will ideally be tailored to the prosthetic components you are using.
-The programme should be aimed at relearning everyday motion sequences and explaining the functionality of your prosthesis to you.
+For this reason, the training and education program will ideally be tailored to the prosthetic components you are using.
+The program should be aimed at relearning everyday motion sequences and explaining the functionality of your prosthetic leg to you.